hazelchain/Hazelchain/README.md

 1. download the [zip](https://github.com/Shadow2ube/Hazelchain/archive/refs/heads/master.zip) or clone the repository.
 2. extract the contents to an empty folder.
-3.
+3. Run the bootstrapper (*Keep in mind the files to be downloaded are large*)
     - If you're using linux:
         1. Open a bash
         2. Run `linux.sh`

     - If you're using Windows:
        2. Open Windows Powershell
        3. Run `windows.bat` in powershell

-4. Optional: Add `dev/vcpkg` to path
+7. Optional: Add `dev/vcpkg` to path
-5. Open and run the project as a Cmake project in your IDE.
+8. Open and run the project as a Cmake project in your IDE.

 ---